ayazurrehman/Vehicle-Detection-Project/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM by extracting color histogram feature and HOG feature and combining them together.
-The code for extracting the features them and structuring them in the form that is used by the training model is in the fifth code cell of the ipython notebook as part of the function `extract_features`.
-This method is later used in the section `training the model...` in order to extract features for all the data set that is available for training the model.
+The code for extracting the features them and structuring them in the form that is used by the training model is in the fifth code cell of the ipython notebook `Vehicle Detection Project.ipynb` as part of the function `extract_features`.
+This method is later used to train the model in order to extract features for all the data set that is available for training the model.
 The output of both these features are combined and normalized (code cell 9) using the `StandardScaler` function.

 The data set from images with cars and without cars is read seperately so it is easier to assign the labels.